alvaroemmanuel/Resume/source/markdown/resume.md

 #### Linio
 2015
 </header>
-Definition and development of the test automation strategy within the QA team, implementing the automation harness for both, web and mobile apps (iOS and Android), using Ruby, Cucumber, Capybara, Selenium Webdriver, Appium and Calaba.sh with TestMunk for grid cloud execution and Git for code versioning.
+Definition and development of the test automation strategy within the QA team, implementing the automation harness for both, web and mobile apps (iOS and Android), using Ruby, Cucumber, Capybara, Selenium Webdriver, Appium and Calaba.sh with TestMunk for grid cloud execution.

-Perform regression testing for new releases of current apps twice a week as well as exploratory testing for early versions of new eCommerce apps, both, web and mobile.
+Perform regression testing for new releases of production apps twice a week as well as exploratory testing for early versions of new eCommerce apps, both, web and mobile.
 </article>

 <article>